 Hello, there!
-My name is Tricia Ebarvia, and and since 2001, I have been teaching English at Conestoga High School outside of Philadelphia, Pennsylvania.
-I currently teach ninth grade World Literature as well as AP English Language & Composition and AP Seminar.
-Past courses include AP Literature & Composition, American literature, and European literature.
+My name is Tricia Ebarvia, and since 2001, I have been teaching English at Conestoga High School outside of Philadelphia, Pennsylvania.
+I serve as Department Chair and currently teach 10th grade American Literature, AP English Language & Composition, and AP Seminar.
+Past courses include AP Research, AP Literature & Composition, World literature, and European literature.

-As an educator with 15 years of experience, I believe that developing a love of learning begins with a love of reading—a love I try to foster each day in the classroom.
+AS AN EDUCATOR, I believe that developing a love of learning begins by centering students’ natural curiosity and nurturing a love of reading—a love I try to foster each day in the classroom.
 I also believe that developing student voice is not only an important skill in writing, but a necessary one for students to become engaged, informed citizens.

 I’ve always believed teaching to be a vocation—from the Old French, “a calling”